 European Butterflies Group is open to all members of Butterfly Conservation for an additional branch membership costing £10.
 To join, please download the application form and return to Butterfly Conservation.
 If you are a non-UK resident member of BC, you will automatically receive European Butterflies Group membership in place of a UK branch, and so need not pay an additional subscription.
+Members receive the biannual newsletter by email.

 Find out more

-Several European countries are listed on the website and include a detailed downloadable pdf file on Butterflies of that country usually with an extensive bibliography, details of where to go and what to see.
+Several European countries are listed on the website and include a detailed downloadable pdf on Butterflies of that country usually with an extensive bibliography, details of where to go and what to see.
 For many of the countries there is also a downloadable spreadsheet containing a country list, and recording sheet, details of who to send records to and a facility for entering records.

 Volunteer with us